pc2/CustoNN2/Performance_Model/GoogleNet_Inception_report.md

-Estimated Result from synthesized kernels on FPGA using Global Memory
+Estimated Result from synthesized kernels on FPGA using Global Memory (but not considering time required for Global Memory transfers)

 |              |                  |              |           |                 |           |                     |          |
 |--------------|------------------|--------------|-----------|-----------------|-----------|---------------------|----------|